EnzeZhu2001/UNetMamba/README.md

 # UNetMamba
 ## 👀Introduction

-**UNetMamba** is the official PyTorch implementation of paper [UNetMamba: An Efficient UNet-Like Mamba for Semantic Segmentation of High-Resolution Remote Sensing Images](https://arxiv.org/abs/2408.11545). [🎉Accepted by IEEE GRSL on 20-11-2024]
+**UNetMamba** is the official PyTorch implementation of paper [UNetMamba: An Efficient UNet-Like Mamba for Semantic Segmentation of High-Resolution Remote Sensing Images](https://arxiv.org/abs/2408.11545).
+Accepted by IEEE GRSL on 20-11-2024🎉, and has been published online [IEEE early access](https://ieeexplore.ieee.org/document/10766630).

 ## 📂Folder Structure